Reported by Chel Micheline

 A few months ago I started referring back to the crochet books I purchased when I first began the hobby and realized books are a wonderful resource for someone interested in crochet simply because they are edited.
 I say “edited” meaning that there’s someone else out there who culls through all the thousands of projects out there, and then chooses just a handful, organizes them, and makes sure that the instructions are written in a concise way and that all supporting illustrations and information are provided.
 Basically – a good crochet book is having someone hand-select projects and deliver them to you in an easy-to-use format.

-“Crochet at Home”, edited by Brett Bara, is one such book.
+“Crochet At Home: 25 Clever Projects for Colorful Living“, edited by Brett Bara, is one such book.
 There are several things I enjoy about this book.

 The first is that every project in the book is fairly unique.
 By this, I mean it’s not some variation on a giant granny square.
 There is everything from wreaths to dolls to bowls and coasters in this book.
 And every project is not only beautiful (without being cheesy), but in addition none of the projects require extreme skill.

 Don’t get me wrong, there are many projects that are based on the granny square motif (it is a foundation of crochet, after all), but those that do include it are well thought out and designed in such a way that even if you fill your house with them, it won’t look like a crochet explosion from the 1970’s.